 A classic Turkish breakfast dish, menemen is made by lightly scrambling eggs in a flavorful sauce made with olive oil, peppers, onions, and tomatoes.
 The dish is traditionally made with Aleppo or Urfa peppers, which may be tricky to find in the States, but shishito or Padrón peppers work well as substitutes.
 Serve this with plenty of crusty bread, salty cheese, and olives.

-I wasn't exposed to migas until I befriended a Texan in college, and I quickly regretted not eating the dish all my life.
+I wasn't exposed to migas until I befriended a Texan in college, and I quickly regretted the dish's late arrival in my life.
 These gut-busting breakfast tacos are stuffed with scrambled eggs cooked with onion, chilies, and fried tortilla strips.
-(You can use store-bought tortilla chips if you like here; we find that frying our own tortillas offers better flavor and texture.)
+(You can use store-bought tortilla chips here if you like; we find that frying our own tortillas offers better flavor and texture.)
 Migas are known as great hangover food, which they certainly are, but our cheesy version made with Doritos might be even better on a rough Sunday morning.

 Ubiquitous throughout the Middle East, this North African breakfast has also become a hip menu item in the US in recent years.
 It's somewhat similar to menemen, but instead of being scrambled, the eggs are poached directly in a pan of chili-spiked tomato sauce.
 The sauce is infinitely customizable—our version uses lightly caramelized hot and mild peppers and onion, spiced with paprika and cumin.